 Proactive news headlines including Blue Star Helium, Duke Exploration, Piedmont Lithium and CuFe Ltd

-- Blue Star Helium Ltd (ASX:BNL, OTC:BSNLF) is making progress with its helium well drilling program at the Galactica prospect in Las Animas County of Colorado, with the JXSN#4 exploration well spudded and currently at a depth of 582 feet.
+- Blue Star Helium Ltd (BNLBSNLF is making progress with its helium well drilling program at the Galactica prospect in Las Animas County of Colorado, with the JXSN#4 exploration well spudded and currently at a depth of 582 feet.
 Click here

-- Duke Exploration Ltd (ASX:DEX)’s scout drilling program, testing for geophysical anomalies and structural targets, is nearing completion at its flagship Bundarra Project in Western Australia.
+- Duke Exploration Ltd DEX's scout drilling program, testing for geophysical anomalies and structural targets, is nearing completion at its flagship Bundarra Project in Western Australia.
 Click here

 - Animoca Brands Corporation Ltd has beefed up its company structure with several management appointments, including tapping experienced finance executive Jared Shaw as chief financial officer.
 Click here

-- Piedmont Lithium Inc (ASX:PLL, NASDAQ:PLL, XETRA:) has strengthened its senior management team with the appointment of veteran executives Nick Fouche as vice president of capital projects and Erin Sanders as vice president of corporate communications.
+- Piedmont Lithium Inc (PLLPLL XETRA:)) has strengthened its senior management team with the appointment of veteran executives Nick Fouche as vice president of capital projects and Erin Sanders as vice president of corporate communications.
 Click here

-- Eastern Metals Ltd (ASX:EMS) has kicked off the Barrow Creek exploration program in the Northern Territory focused on mapping granites and pegmatites.
+- Eastern Metals Ltd EMS has kicked off the Barrow Creek exploration program in the Northern Territory focused on mapping granites and pegmatites.
 Click here

-- Prescient Therapeutics Ltd (ASX:PTX) revealed a novel immunotherapy adjuvant/neoadjuvant (supplementary therapy) dubbed CellPryme-A at the CAR-TCR Summit in Boston Massachusetts,the world’s largest CAR-TCR summit.
+- Prescient Therapeutics Ltd PTX revealed a novel immunotherapy adjuvant/neoadjuvant (supplementary therapy) dubbed CellPryme-A at the CAR-TCR Summit in Boston Massachusetts,the world's largest CAR-TCR summit.
 Click here

-- Tempus Resources Ltd (ASX:TMR, TSX-V:TMRR) has struck several wide zones of gold mineralisation hosted within quartz veining in drilling at the Blue Vein prospect of the Elizabeth Gold Project in British Columbia, Canada.
+- Tempus Resources Ltd (TMRTMRR has struck several wide zones of gold mineralisation hosted within quartz veining in drilling at the Blue Vein prospect of the Elizabeth Gold Project in British Columbia, Canada.
 Click here

-- Kin Mining NL (ASX:KIN) has added highly experienced geologist Leah Moore to the team as exploration manager.
+- Kin Mining NL KIN has added highly experienced geologist Leah Moore to the team as exploration manager.
 Click here

 About Proactive